awsandy/dvsa.github.io/README.md

 The AWS staff will provide details of how to access the AWS accounts.

-Once you have logged in open the Cloud9 IDE - but **do not** run any of the setup instructions
+Once you have logged in open the Cloud9 IDE

+[login & setup]020_prerequisites/index.en.md

 -----